Which contacts are required and why?

 - Any queries about credentials

-What is the role of the subscription contact?
+What is the role of the licencee?

 This is the person with access to the Jisc Collections ordering system.
 They will be the one to initiate the order, process payments and deal with invoices.
+In Self Service this contact is labelled as Agreement signatory (OFFICIAL).

 As the subscription is annual, the payment will need to be processed once a year, unless the institution chooses to pay upfront for the remainder of the agreement period.
 The ORCID membership commences once the order is completed.